rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Availability + Partition Tolerance forfeit Consistency as changes in place cannot be propagated when the system is portioned.
 - Consistency + Partition Tolerance entails that one side of the partition must act as if it is unavailable, thus forfeiting Availability.
 - Consistency + Availability is only possible if there is no network partition, thereby forfeiting Partition Tolerance.

+> Network partition in databases: a network partition occurs when a network failure prevents two nodes from communicating with each other but does not prevent each node from communicating with other nodes.

 ## Large-Scale Databases